Scottish flag and the Union Jack

 The cinema was the major medium to picture Organized Crime.
 Ten years later, TV would be a great threat to movies.
 Hearings were televised live: immediacy and power.

 Organized Crime was in the streets and on the screens: dialectic between expression and repression.
-New form of expression both in reality and in fiction.
+New forms of expression both in reality and in fiction.

-When Hollywood involved censorship, it became indirect form of expression but it was still depicting the Organized Crime.
+When Hollywood involved censorship, it became an indirect form of expression but it was still depicting Organized Crime.

 The image of America on screen is that of a country in which morality should impose images.
 Always new forms for gangsters on film even if censorship was present.